Environment-Centric Learning Approach for Gait Synthesis in Terrestrial Soft Robots: Gait Synthesis and Exploration

 The gait synthesis problem remains NP-hard even in its linearized cost formulation and is complicated by the density of the directed graph and the existence of negative-weight cycles.
 However, the use of integer variables and DFS creates an iterative (not linear or convex) optimization approach that is solved using linear programming relaxation sub-problems. \Matlab \verb+intlinprog+ uses a branch-and-bound technique to solve BILPs and is generally fast, but can devolve into exhaustive enumeration in its worst case.
-With parameters $M = 100$ and $L = 50$, gait synthesis for the datasets presented in this paper are generally solved in ~1 to 2 minutes on a desktop computer with an Intel(R) Xeon(R) CPU E5-1650 v4 @ 3.60GHz processor and 64 GB of RAM.
-This speed is important as this process will need to be repeated multiple times per robot-environment interaction to properly tune the hyperparameters to the user's satisfaction.
-Another advantage of this method is the explainability of these hyperparameters ($\alpha, \beta, \gamma$) as they correspond to understandable values (magnitude, variation/predictability, and length, respectively).
+With parameters $N = 100$ and $L = 50$, gait synthesis for the datasets presented in this paper is generally solved in 1 to 2 minutes on a desktop computer with an Intel(R) Xeon(R) CPU E5-1650 v4 @ 3.60GHz processor and 64 GB of RAM.
+This speed is important because this process will need to be repeated multiple times per robot-environment interaction to properly tune the hyperparameters to the user's satisfaction.

+There is an active area of research into solving these types of combinatorial optimization problems, particularly when there is a large number of graph nodes.
+Because branch-and-bound solvers may not scale to systems with a larger number of actuators, alternative approaches like those mentioned in Section \ref{subsec:nonlinear} can be used.
+However, our presented methodology (Fig.~\ref{Fig:flowchart}) with \Matlab \verb+intlinprog+ is preferred in our case due to its tractability for the robots presented in Section \ref{Sec:ExpSetup}, the tunability based of the hyperparameters, and the near optimality demonstrated in Section \ref{subsubsec:optimality}.